DONNA DOUGLAS - January 1

 MARJORIE LORD - November 28

-In 1956, while she was appearing in the play Anniversary Waltz, Lord caught the attention of actor/producer Danny Thomas, who asked her to replace departing Jean Hagen as his wife on his Make Room For Daddy television series.
+While she was appearing in the play Anniversary Waltz, Lord caught the attention of actor/producer Danny Thomas, who asked her to replace departing Jean Hagen as his wife on his Make Room For Daddy television series.
 Hagen had quit after playing Thomas' wife since the series' inception in 1953, but she was written out of the script after three years in 1956.
 Lord accepted, and the name of the series was changed to The Danny Thomas Show.
 She played the role for almost 10 seasons, until the show ended in 1964.
 In 1970, Lord and Thomas, along with several other original supporting actors, returned to TV with Make Room For Granddaddy.
 That show lasted one season of 24 episodes.
 (There were also a few reunion specials mixed in there somewhere.)

 SCOTT WEILAND - December 3